The relationship between past and

 holds true for the description of the building of “Tamar in the wilderness”

-and the trade expeditions to lands afar setting off from Eziongeber
+and the trade expeditions to lands afar setting off from Eziongeber in the Gulf

-not inhabited before late-monarchic times.
+inhabited before late-monarchic times.

-Troops of Cheretites
+Troops of Cheretites and Pelethites,

-and Pelethites, long assumed by scholars to have been
+long assumed by scholars to have been Aegean in origin, should probably be

-Aegean in origin, should probably be understood against the background of the
+understood against the background of the service of Greek mercenaries in the

-in the Egyptian and possibly in the Judaean armies (Finkelstein forthcoming).
+armies of the seventh century – certainly in the Egyptian and possibly in the

-Many other items in the story (such as the frequent mention of copper and
+Judaean armies (Finkelstein forthcoming).
+Many other items in the story (such

-horses and the mention of Achish as king of a
+as the frequent mention of copper and horses and the mention of Achish as king

-Philistine city in the Shephelah) also fit
+of a Philistine city in the Shephelah) also fit late-monarchic realities.

 The tale of a glamorous United Monarchy